I just threw out five brand new copies of one of my books that I had ordered for a GoodReads giveaway. They were free, a perk for finishing NaNoWriMo.

 I'm beta testing a new feature for manuscript editing on CreateSpace.
 It's a good feature, and since I had this book up in the program, I went through that manuscript.
 I sat back and went to one of my favorite scenes, one toward the end where Ramesses the Great, having extricated himself from arrest ordered by his eldest son, arrives at the palace to get some answers, is denied admittance by an over-zealous servant who isn't aware who's waiting outside the door, pulls out all the stops and, in the scene, is questioning the servant, a man he's known for fifteen years.
 The scene is related from the servant's point of view:

 "Let me see if I understand you," Pharaoh said thoughtfully.
 He raised one long fingered hand and ticked off the points as he spoke.
 "One the Crown Prince has gone haring off to parts unknown.
 Two you have no idea where Prince Khaemwaset is, but three you do know that he tried to drug his brother, and four a spy sent the Crown Prince's ring back to him as a sign of urgent danger to Prince Khaemwaset.
-Five the army is in a state of alert, and six the city of Memphis is virtually under siege.
+Five the army is in a state of alert, and six the city ofis virtually under siege.
 Am I correct so far?"
+Memphis

 It should have looked like this:

 "Let me see if I understand you," Pharaoh said thoughtfully.
 He raised one long-fingered hand and ticked off the points as he spoke.
 "One-the Crown Prince has gone haring off to parts unknown.
 Two-you have no idea where Prince Khaemwaset is, but-three-you do know that he tried to drug his brother, and-four-a spy sent the Crown Prince's ring back to him as a sign of urgent danger to Prince Khaemwaset.
-Five-the army is in a state of alert, and-six-the city of Memphis is virtually under siege.
+Five-the army is in a state of alert, and-six-the city ofis virtually under siege.
 Am I correct so far?"
+Memphis

 In looking things over I discovered, to my dismay, that the file transfer from Kindle to print had stripped every hyphen from the text.
 And I hadn't caught them.